thorsten/phpMyFAQ/docs/installation.md

   The term you are looking for should also not be in more than 50% of all your entries, or it will automatically be excluded from search.
 This is not a bug, but rather a feature of MySQL.
 - The search on other databases is using the LIKE operator currently.
-- To improve the search functionality you should consider using Elasticsearch.
+- To improve the search functionality, you should consider using Elasticsearch.

 ## 2.6 Automatic user language detection

-To set the default language in your browser you have to set a variable that gets passed to the web server.
+To set the default language in your browser, you have to set a variable that gets passed to the web server.
 How this is done depends on the browser you are using.

 - Mozilla Firefox: Tools -> Options -> Content -> Languages
 - Google Chrome / Microsoft Edge / Opera: Settings -> Details -> Language settings